Mueller Water Products Inc. (MWA) Shares Plummet Below 1-Year High - News Heater

 MWA’s Market Performance

-The stock of Mueller Water Products Inc. (MWA) has seen a 3.09% increase in the past week, with a 7.01% rise in the past month, and a 20.43% gain in the past quarter.
-The volatility ratio for the week is 1.69%, and the volatility levels for the past 30 days are at 1.74% for MWA.
-The simple moving average for the last 20 days is 3.12% for MWA stock, with a simple moving average of 27.27% for the last 200 days.
+The stock of Mueller Water Products Inc. (MWA) has seen a -0.43% decrease in the past week, with a 4.09% rise in the past month, and a 19.87% gain in the past quarter.
+The volatility ratio for the week is 1.97%, and the volatility levels for the past 30 days are at 1.75% for MWA.
+The simple moving average for the past 20 days is 1.85% for MWA’s stock, with a 25.75% simple moving average for the past 200 days.

 Analysts’ Opinion of MWA